What is a Standard soil sieve size

 The sieved soil particles can be used to study the distribution of soil aggregates, evaluate the stability of soil structure, and provide data support for research on soil erosion and fertility maintenance.
 In studies on pollutant migration and soil remediation, screening soils of different particle sizes can analyze the adsorption and distribution of pollutants in different particles, such as the enrichment of heavy metals in fine-grained soil.

-The use of soil sieves runs through many fields from basic research to engineering practice.
+The use of standard soil sieves runs through many fields from basic research to engineering practice.
 Its core role is to achieve accurate analysis and application regulation of soil properties through particle classification, providing a scientific basis for decision-making and practice in various industries.